 A defamation suit could ensue, however, the bar for this is high when it comes to personalities that are public.
 It must be proven that the statements were intended with malice, intentional and false.
 The standard laid out by the Supreme Court is high.
 The reason is that the President is a public official and under the New York Times v.
 Sullivan standard.
 Public officials are subject to a much higher standard than average citizens.
 The President would have to prove that either they knew that material was false, or they showed a reckless disregard of the truth.
 It is up to the courts to determine if the statements are libelous after they are published.
 The White House says the book is full of lies about the Trump presidency.
 Mr. Trump said that if libel laws “were strong… you wouldn’t have things like that happen where you can say whatever comes into your head.”
 He appears to be suggesting that stronger laws are required so that speech can no longer be as free as it currently stands.

 Our Evanston IL libel and slander lawyers concentrate in this area of the law.
-We have defended or prosecuted a number of defamation and libel cases including cases representing a high profile athlete against a well known radio shock jock, a consumer sued by a large car dealer in federal court for negative internet reviews and videos, one of Loyola University’s largest contributors when the head basketball coach sued him for libel after he was fired, a lawyer who was falsely accused of committing fraud with the false allegation published to the Dean of the University of Illinois School of Law where the lawyer attended law school and the President of the University of Illinois.
+We have defended or prosecuted a number of defamation and libel cases, including cases representing a consumer sued by a large luxury used car dealer in federal court for hundreds of negative internet reviews and videos which resulted in substantial media coverage of the suit; one of Loyola University’s largest contributors when the head basketball coach sued him for libel after he was fired; and a lawyer who was falsely accused of committing fraud with the false allegation published to the Dean of the University of Illinois School of Law, where the lawyer attended law school and the President of the University of Illinois.
+One of our partners also participated in representing a high profile athlete against a well-known radio shock jock..

 Our Chicago defamation attorneys defend individuals’ First Amendment and free speech rights to post on Facebook, Yelp and other websites information that criticizes businesses and addresses matters of public concern.
 Our Chicago Cybersquatting attorneys also represent and prosecute claims on behalf of businesses throughout the Chicago area including in Hinsdale and Elmhurst who have been unfairly and falsely criticized by consumers and competitors in defamatory publications in the online and offline media.
 We have successfully represented businesses who have been the victim of competitors setting up false rating sites and pretend consumer rating sites that are simply forums to falsely bash or business clients.
 We have also represented and defended consumers First Amendment and free speech rights to criticize businesses who are guilty of consumer fraud and false advertising.